dberger2/project1.github.io/README.md

 The function below was written to provide summary statistics for the estimated asteroid diameters in the table.
-The user can specify if they want to see summaries for Kilometers, Meters, Miles, or Feet.
+The user can specify if they want to see summaries for `estimated maximum diameters` in `Kilometers`, `Meters`, `Miles`, or `Feet`.
 I made a few attempts to try and simplify the function parameters, but ultimately the tibble object and associated column name need to be used for the function to work properly.

+The table below shows summary statistics for `estimated maximum diameter in meters` using `asteroiddata3$est_diameter_meter_max` as the parameter.

 ``` r
 astsumcall <- function(x){asteroiddata3 %>%